Ho Chi Minh City was the last leg of our two week trip to Vietnam. It was also the shortest.

 A visit to the Mekong Delta is another popular day trip you can make from Saigon.
 Considered Vietnam’s “rice bowl”, the delta is a fertile agricultural area that produces more than a third of the country’s annual food crop.
 Rice is the staple crop here but coconut palms, fruit orchards, and sugar-cane groves also thrive in the region’s nutrient-rich soil.
 The delta is home to thousands of animal species making it one of the most biologically diverse areas in the world.

-Length of Tour: Full day / Cost: Starts at around USD 12 per person (group tour)
+Length of Tour: Full day / Cost: Starts at around USD 16 per person

 THE ULTIMATE VIETNAMESE FOOD GUIDE